 Some of the reviewed trials were sponsored by companies that make electric toothbrushes, and others didn't specify their funding source.
 Commercial funding didn't seem to affect the results, says Robinson's report.

 Longer studies are needed, says Robinson.
-Toothbrushing and oral health have been But the studies reviewed were too short to tell if electric toothbrush use had health benefits beyond plaque and gum disease.
+Toothbrushing and oral health have been linked to lower risk of heart disease.linked to lower risk of heart disease.
+But the studies reviewed were too short to tell if electric toothbrush use had health benefits beyond plaque and gum disease.

 Personal Preference Counts